top of page

 Oedipus unknowingly killed his father and married his mother and then blinded himself when it was revealed to him what he had done.
 Here is a summary of the story:

-King Laius and his wife, Jocasta, heard a prophecy that their new-born son was fated to kill his Father and marry his Mother.
-Heartbroken, they sought to avoid such a fate for the sake of themselves, their country and their baby.
-So, they pierced their baby's feet with a nail (Oedipus mean 'swollen foot'), tied them together and abandoned him on a mountain to die.
-There he was found by a shepherd and taken to the neighboring kingdom of Corinth where he was adopted by King Polybus and his Queen Merope.
-As Oedipus grew up he heard rumors that King Polybus and his queen were not his real birth parents, so Oedipus went to the oracle at Delphi to fund out the truth of his situation.
+King Laius and his wife, Jocasta, heard a prophecy that their newborn son was fated to kill his Father and marry his Mother.
+Heartbroken, they sought to avoid such a fate for the sake of themselves, their country, and their baby.
+So, they pierced their baby's feet with a nail (Oedipus means 'swollen foot'), tied them together, and abandoned him on a mountain to die.
+There, he was found by a shepherd and taken to the neighboring kingdom of Corinth, where he was adopted by King Polybus and his Queen Merope.
+As Oedipus grows up, he hears rumors that King Polybus and his queen are not his real birth parents, so Oedipus goes to the oracle at Delphi to find out the truth about his situation.
 The oracle there again prophesied that he would kill his father and marry his mother.

-Horrified by this and determined to prevent it, Oedipus did not return to Corinth and his, (unknown to him) only 'adoptive' parents (not the ones he was prophesied to kill) and began to wander through the land, determined never to see his home again where the terrible fate of killing his father might ever occur.
+Horrified by this and determined to prevent it, Oedipus did not return to Corinth and his (unknown to him) only 'adoptive' parents (not the ones he was prophesied to kill).
+He began to wander through the land, determined never to see his home again where the terrible fate of killing his father might ever occur.
 Traveling on the way to Thebes (the home of his real parents), he met his (unknown to him) Father.
-They fell into an argument about who had right away on the narrow mountain road and when Laius (his father) tried to strike Oedipus with his scepter, Oedipus threw his father down from the chariot and killed him.
+They fell into an argument about who had right away on the narrow mountain road, and when Laius (his father) tried to strike Oedipus with his scepter, Oedipus threw his father down from the chariot and killed him.

-After this, all the while traveling through the countryside to Thebes, he encounters the Sphinx, a beast with the head and breast of a woman, the body of a lioness, and the wings of an eagle.
+After this, while traveling through the countryside to Thebes, he encounters the Sphinx, a beast with the head and breast of a woman, a lioness's body, and an eagle's wings.
 The Sphinx had been terrorizing the people of Thebes by killing anyone who could not answer his questions.
-Oedipus successfully answered the questions of the Sphinx and the Sphinx threw itself from the mountain ledge where it had lived to its death.
+Oedipus successfully answered the questions of the Sphinx, and the Sphinx threw itself from the mountain ledge where it had been living to its death.
 In this way, Oedipus freed the city of Thebes from its curse.
-Because of his great act and because King Laius had been killed (killer unknown), Oedipus was chosen to be the king and he married his (real-life) Mother, Jocasta, fulfilling the fate predicted for him at birth as well as by the Delphic Oracle.
+Because of his great act and because King Laius had been killed (killer unknown), Oedipus was chosen to be the king, and he married his (real-life) Mother, Jocasta, fulfilling the fate predicted for him at birth and the Delphic Oracle.

-So, in spite of his real parents hearing his fate from an oracle and attempting to avoid it and in spite of his hearing his own fate and trying to avoid it, it all came to pass.
+So, despite his real parents hearing his fate from an oracle and attempting to avoid it and despite his hearing his own fate and trying to avoid it, it all came to pass.
 Was it written?

 IPHIGENIA

-Once again the Delphic Oracle was asked what was the reason for this and the Oracle said that Agamemnon had offended the Gods and the only way he could repent for his deed and the Greek fleet could sail, was if he, Agamemnon, sacrificed his daughter, Iphigenia.
-Now, Agamemnon loved his daughter and he did not want to do this.
-But, on the other hand, he had asked all the men of Greece to possibly give up their own lives under his leadership.
+Once again, the Delphic Oracle was asked what was the reason for this, and the Oracle said that Agamemnon had offended the Gods and the only way he could repent for his deed and the Greek fleet could sail was if he Agamemnon sacrificed his daughter Iphigenia.
+Now, Agamemnon loved his daughter, and he did not want to do this.
+But on the other hand, he asked all the men of Greece to possibly give up their own lives under his leadership.
 He was the leader of this great host of men.
 Now, what sacrifice would he make?

-As he considered what was the right thing to do, King Agamemnon, was filled with horror, as doubt and fear washed over him.
-Finally, he decided to sacrifice Iphigenia so that the Greek fleet could sail out of Aulis to Troy.
+As he considered what was right, King Agamemnon was horrified as doubt and fear washed over him.
+Finally, he decided to sacrifice Iphigenia so the Greek fleet could sail out of Aulis to Troy.

-Iphigenia had been brought to Aulis under the guise that she was to marry the great hero - Achilles.
-When she learned that was not true and that death was to be her fate, she agreed to be sacrificed for the sake of the Greeks.
-(Achilles was greatly angered by the use of his name to lure Iphigenia to Aulis and this was the root of the animosity between Agamemnon and Achilles).
-Ten years later, after the conclusion of the Trojan War and on the very day that King Agamemnon returned to his own palace, he was slain by his wife, Clytemnestra in retribution for this slaying of Iphigenia.
+He had Iphigenia brought to Aulis under the guise that she was to marry the great hero - Achilles.
+Her Mother - Clytemnestra, was not told about the ruse Agamemnon used to bring her daughter to Aulis, and this was the reason for her killing Agamemnon, her husband, upon his return to Greece after the Trojan War.
+When Iphigenia learned that her marriage to Achilles was not true and that death was to be her fate, she agreed to be sacrificed for the sake of the Greeks.
+(Achilles was greatly angered by using his name to lure Iphigenia to Aulis, which was the root of the animosity between Agamemnon and Achilles).
+Ten years later, after the conclusion of the Trojan War and on the very day that King Agamemnon returned to his own palace, he was slain by his wife, Clytemnestra, in retribution for this slaying of Iphigenia.

-The story goes on as it portrays a great and complex tragedy.
-The Greeks found in this story a dilemmas and mysteries holding ideas worthy of contemplation that have perplexed human beings throughout history.
+The story continues as it portrays a great and complex tragedy.
+The Greeks found in this story dilemmas and mysteries holding ideas worthy of contemplation that have perplexed human beings throughout history.
 The three stories (Oedipus, Iphigenia, and Orestes) are but a few of the great Tragedies that have come down to us from ancient Greece.

 Orestes pursued by the Furies after killing his Mother- Clytemnestra